Markovian stochastic approximation with expanding projections: Application: Particle independent Metropolis--Hastings expectation maximisation

 For our convenience, we augment the state space by adding an artificial initial state $X_0\sim N(0,(1-\rho^2)^{-1}\sigma^2)$ with no associated observations, which we sample perfectly.

 For our analysis, we need to quantify the dependence on $\zeta$ of the (geometric) rates of ergodicity of the PIMH kernel for a particular drift function.
-We shall see that for this it is sufficient to upper bound the weights of the particle filter and to lower bound the true likelihood.
+We shall see that for this it is sufficient to upper bound the weights of the particle filter and to lower bound the true likelihood. \begin{proposition} The weights of the particle filter for $1\le i\le n$